npm/policies/privacy.md

 The npm website uses Optimizely to test the effects of changes to the npm website on users' browsing experiences.
-Information on what data Optimizely stores about users, how it is collected, and how it is used are available in [Optimizely' privacy policy](https://www.optimizely.com/privacy/).
+Information on what data Optimizely stores about users, how it is collected, and how it is used are available in [Optimizely's privacy policy](https://www.optimizely.com/privacy/).

 ## Collection of Personally Identifying Information